 'Pesticides' is a term given to a range of products that are used to control insects, diseases and weeds.
-They include pesticides which you use in your home and garden such as slug pellets, weedkillers and ant powders, as well as those used by farmers.
+They include pesticides which you use in your home and garden such as slug pellets and weedkillers, as well as those used by farmers.

 Why do we need Pesticides?